Hello and welcome to my website.

 I am an integrative/ISTDP Counsellor & Psychotherapist, offering individual and couples sessions via Zoom, telephone, or in-person, in English or Punjabi.

 My private practice is in Barnet, Finchley, North London, N20.

-Most of us have times in our lives when things get on top of us and we find it hard to cope.
-You may have hit just such a rocky patch in your life and be looking for someone to help.
-If you’re reading this you may be at that point yourself and be thinking about having some counselling or psychotherapy.
-When embarking on the journey it is important to find a counsellor you feel comfortable working with so I hope that I can give you an idea of what it might be like to work with me.
+Most of us have times in our lives when things can get on top of us and we find it hard to cope.
+If you’re reading this you may have hit just such a rocky patch and be thinking about having some counselling or psychotherapy.
+When embarking on the therapeutic journey it is important to find a counsellor or psychotherapist you feel comfortable working with so I hope that I can give you an idea of what it might be like to work with me.